WMamba: Wavelet-based Mamba for Face Forgery Detection: Experiments

-\textbf{Evaluation Metric.} We evaluate detection performance using the Area Under the Receiver Operating Characteristic Curve (AUC), a standard metric in face forgery detection.
-For frame-level methods, we report video-level results, which average the predictions across all frames within each video, allowing for a direct comparison with video-level approaches.
+We evaluate the detection performance of various methods using the Area Under the Receiver Operating Characteristic Curve (AUC), a standard metric in face forgery detection.
+For frame-level methods, we report video-level results, which average the predictions across all frames within each video, allowing for a fair and direct comparison with video-level approaches.